 The annual financial statements must be independently audited.
-The audit report must be prepared in accordance with Directive 2006/43/EC and Regulation (EU) No 537/2014.
+The audit report must be prepared in accordance with Directive 2006/43/EC of the European Parliament and of the Council and Regulation (EU) No 537/2014 of the European Parliament and of the Council.